ttasterisco/ttasterisco.github.com/_posts/2014-07-04-the-modern-cv.md

-use da vinci's resume as the "mock cv" do a "historic" timeline of cvs and then jump into the "future"
+use da vinci's resume as the "mock cv"

+do a "historic" timeline of cvs and then jump into the "future"?